List of reasons for the website redesign

 Customers like to be in control of their own experience.
 This is where premium website redesign services come into the picture.
 Reducing user error and providing clear meaning to tools helps viewers to feel confident in their experience.
 There is a reason why buttons on forms stay translucent until the user completes all the fields.
 If you find that your users are having a tough time with parts of your site, change it up.
 To make things more forgiving, you can add an undo/redo option, or a back button.
 This safety net will help users navigate with ease and improve their confidence when completing call-to-action (CTA) tasks.

 Visual cues such as loading graphics, progress reports, visual workflow, and immediate feedback will tell visitors to keep going.
 Providing immediate feedback when users complete action points them in the right direction and encourages them to continue down the path.
 Don’t assume that everyone using your website is already an expert.
 Tutorials and instructions for novices allow users of all skill levels to navigate your site with ease.
 A good rule of thumb is that users will expect to see interface elements near the action they are trying to take, or near the information they are trying to edit.

 Security updates keep your customers’ information safe.
 If your customers enter any of their personal information on your website, you have a responsibility as the site owner to keep it safe.
 Trust and security will keep your audience coming back, but once lost, you will almost certainly never regain it.
 Hackers can destroy this sense of security in one swoop through your database.
-Check for the most recent security updates and be sure that you have applied them to your site before it is too late.
+Check for the most recent security updates don’t forget to install cybersecurity tools and be sure that you have applied them to your site before it is too late.